Publication Ethics

 Commitment to Ethical Publishing

-J-HyTEL is dedicated to maintaining the highest standards of ethical publishing and academic integrity, in line with the Principles of Transparency and Best Practice in Scholarly Publishing outlined by the Committee on Publication Ethics (COPE) and the Indonesian Institute of Sciences (LIPI) Regulation No. 5 of 2014 on the Code of Ethics for Scientific Publications.
+The Journal of Hypermedia & Technology-Enhanced Learning collaborates with the Digital Society Lab (University of Belgrade)PVKTII (Indonesian Vocational and Technical Education Association for Information Technology), and Sagamedia Teknologi Nusantara as its publisher.
+We are committed to maintaining the highest standards of ethical publishing and academic integrity, in line with the Principles of Transparency and Best Practice in Scholarly Publishing outlined by the Committee on Publication Ethics (COPE) and the Indonesian Institute of Sciences (LIPI) Regulation No. 5 of 2014 on the Code of Ethics for Scientific Publications.
 These ethical frameworks ensure transparency, accountability, and scholarly excellence across all aspects of the editorial and publishing process.

-• Undang-Undang Republik Indonesia No. 28 Tahun 2014 Tentang Hak Cipta (Law of the Republic of Indonesia No. 28 of 2014 on Copyright) protects authors' intellectual property and ensures the proper attribution of scientific work.
+In addition, J-HyTEL complies with relevant Indonesian laws, Undang-Undang Republik Indonesia No. 28 Tahun 2014 Tentang Hak Cipta (Law of the Republic of Indonesia No. 28 of 2014 on Copyright) protects authors' intellectual property and ensures the proper attribution of scientific work.
 This law governs authors' rights and protects against plagiarism, ensuring that authors receive due credit for their work and that all copyrighted materials are used appropriately.

 Ethical Guidelines